awsdocs/amazon-workmail-user-guide/doc_source/share-folders.md

    The shared mail folders are now visible in the navigation pane\.
 **Note**
-The shared folders are stored in your Amazon WorkMail web application profile\.
-The next time you log in to the Amazon WorkMail web application, the opened folders are still displayed\.
+Your Amazon WorkMail profile stores the shared folders\.
+When you log in to Amazon WorkMail, any opened folders will appear\.
-If you receive a message saying `You have insufficient privileges to open this folder`, contact the owner of the folder and ask them to grant you access\.
+If you receive a message saying `You have insufficient privileges to open this folder`, contact the folder's owner and ask for access\.
-To change folder permissions, in the navigation pane, open the context \(right\-click\) the folder, choose **Properties**, **Permissions**\.
+To change folder permissions, in the navigation pane, right\-click the folder, choose **Properties**, and then choose **Permissions**\.

 1. To close a shared folder, open the context \(right\-click\) menu for the shared folder, and choose **Close store**\.